fhildeb/hsmw-blockchain-school/payment-channel-dapp/README.md

 # Payment Channel dApp

-A basic Express web application using the Pug template engine to enable efficient Ethereum micropayments.

-This project utilizes on payment channels for content access control.
-It allows users to access specific content on a website by opening a payment channel with the content provider and signing off transactions within the channel.
-The system uses MetaMask as a browser plugin to interact with the Ethereum blockchain, enabling users to open channels, sign transactions, and make payments.
-The backend handles channel management, content pricing, and tracking user payments.
-Users can log in using their Ethereum addresses and access content after paying the required amount.
-The payment channels can be closed by the recipient (content provider) once the channel balance is confirmed.
+The project is an Ethereum-based payment channel dApp.

+When the user visits the website, they will be prompted to connect their MetaMask account to the dApp.

+The project uses the ABI (Application Binary Interface) and contract address to interact with the payment channel on the Ethereum testnetwork through Infura.
+The smart contract includes functions to create and close the channel, pay the recipient, as well as to check the status and details.

 ## Payment Channel Tickets

+Once connected to MetaMask, the user can create a signed ticket including the hash of the value being sent, the signature, and the value in Wei.
 Tickets form the basis for payment channels.
-These withdrawal permissions guarantee the recipient that he or she can get money from the payment channel without having to carry out a paid transaction on the blockchain.
+They can be seen as withdrawal permissions to guarantee the recipient that he or she can get money from the payment channel without having to carry out a paid transaction on the blockchain.

+## Smart Contract

+> File: `contracts/PaymentChannel.sol`

+The contract is an implementation of a unidirectional off-chain payment channel between two parties, a channel sender and a channel recipient.
+When the contract is created, the sender specifies the recipient, a timeout duration, and deposits funds into the contract.

+The contract provides ticket checks, which verify the messages, funds, and signatures associated with a payment.
+It also allows the channel recipient to claim a payment.
+The recipient must provide a valid signed message, along with the value being transferred.
+If the ticket check returns true, the contract transfers the specified amount to the channel recipient, then closes the channel and sends any remaining funds back to the channel sender.

+Finally the channel sender is able to close the channel if the timeout duration has passed.
+It ensures that only the channel sender can close the channel and that the timeout condition is met.
+When the channel is closed, any remaining funds are sent back to the channel sender.